bitwarden/help/_articles/miscellaneous/personal-api-key.md

 tags: [api key, cli]
 ---

-Your Bitwarden Personal API Key can be used as an alternative method for authenticating into the Command Line Interface (CLI).
+Your Bitwarden Personal API Key can be used as a method for authenticating into the Command Line Interface (CLI).

 {% callout info %}
 Your Personal API Key is **not the same** as the [Organization API Key]({{site.baseurl}}/article/public-api/#authentication) used to access the [Bitwarden Public API]({{site.baseurl}}/article/public-api/) or [Directory Connector]({{site.baseurl}}/article/directory-sync/).
 Personal API Keys will have a `client_id` with format `"user.clientId"`, while Organization API Keys will have a `client_id` with format `"organization.ClientId"`.